EdvinRitz/ScaniaPaintVR/README.md

 # ScaniaPaintVR
-VR paint game for painting a Scania Truck
+VR paint Unity game for painting a Scania Truck